 Chapter 5.
 Planning an SR-IOV deployment

-Optimize Single root input/output virtualization (SR-IOV) deployments for NFV by setting individual parameters based on your Compute node hardware.
+Optimize single root I/O virtualization (SR-IOV) deployments for NFV by setting individual parameters based on your Compute node hardware.

 See Discovering your NUMA node topology to evaluate your hardware impact on the SR-IOV parameters.